 ESG factors of portfolio holdings are continuously monitored and issues are elevated to the IPC when appropriate.

 Our Capital Markets Research (Top-Down) Analysts monitor how ESG issues may affect high-level portfolio themes.
 We monitor key social policies driving wealth creation and economic growth, including infrastructure investment, tax policy, free trade, property rights and government reform.
 Political factors affecting these social policies are integral to our top-down analysis (e.g., election cycles, legislative gridlock, etc.), and we remain aware of regulatory risk.
-Additionally, environmental factors frequently influence our Capital Markets research.
+Additionally, environmental factors may influence our Capital Markets research.
 Our analysts monitor advancing energy efficiency (within Industrials and Technology companies), nuclear power risks, resource extraction implications (e.g., labour strikes and resource nationalisation) and litigation risk tied to environmental impact among others.

 The Portfolio Guidelines Compliance (PGC) Team is responsible for global sanctions monitoring.
 Sanctioned entities are identified by subscribing to notices from various regulatory bodies.
 We also retain outside legal counsel and employ third party vendors such as MSCI to notify us of any changes or updates to sanctions.
 Sanctioned companies and countries are added to restricted lists in our order management system (Eze OMS).
 Any trades for companies that are identified as sanctioned are rejected.